 What Metrics and KPIs Will You Use to Measure User Experience?

 User experience is more than how user-friendly is your website.
 It looks at what people see and experience with your product, how they perceive and engage with it, and finally, what they do, and how that reflects in your ROI.
 Use such metrics to measure UX design and make informed decisions based on hard evidence instead of options or guesses.

 It may prove difficult to measure and the metrics will vary from business to business.
 However, you should be looking at metrics coming from each step of the framework (descriptive, perception, and outcome).

 However, we recommend you don’t stop there.
 Website performance is a complex topic that can be a pain without the proper monitoring tools.
-Learn how to choose the best monitoring software for your use case from our guide to alerting and monitoring.
-Dive even deeper and correlate your UX metrics with other critical site performance metrics to get the full picture of factors that can negatively impact customer experience and determine the areas that need to be optimized so that you can speed up your website.
+If you’re looking for one, check out this blog post where we reviewed the best website performance monitoring solutions available today.
+These will help you get the full picture of factors that can negatively impact customer experience and determine the areas that need to be optimized so that you can speed up your website.